 When a STA or an MLD supports directly hashing to a group element (according to 12.4.4.2.3 (Hash-to-curve generation of the password element with ECC groups) or 12.4.4.3.3 (Direct Generation of the password element with FFC groups)) it computes a secret element, PT, offline at provisioning time for all groups it wishes to support with that password.
 Prior to initiating SAE to a STA or an MLD which also supports the direct form of hashing to a group element, or upon receipt of an SAE Commit message indicating it was generated using a direct form of hashing to a group element, it shall generate the PWE by hashing the two peer MAC addresses to produce a digest, reducing the digest modulo the order of the particular group, r, interpreting the reduced digest as an integer and using it with the secret element to generate the PWE:

-val = H(0n, MAX(STA-A-MAC, STA-B-MAC) || MIN(STA-A-MAC, STA-B-MAC)) between two STAs or MLD-A-MAC and MLD-B-MAC shall be used in the computation of val

-between two MLDs
+val = H(0n, MAX(A-MAC, B-MAC) || MIN(A-MAC, B-MAC))

-val = val modulo (r – 1) + 1
+(#2487) val = val modulo (r – 1) + 1

 PWE = scalar-op(val, PT)

 where

 0n is a salt of all zeros whose length equals the length of the digest from the hash function used to instantiate H() (see Table 12-1 (Hash algorithm based on length of prime)).

+A-MAC is the peer STA MAC address, STA-A-MAC, for SAE authentication between peer STAs, or is the peer MLD MAC address, MLD-A-MAC, for SAE authentication between peer MLDs. (#2487)

+B-MAC is the peer STA MAC address, STA-B-MAC, for SAE authentication between peer STAs, or is the peer MLD MAC address, MLD-B-MAC, for SAE authentication between peer MLDs. (#2487)

 (…existing texts….)